l453rp0mm35/ArchSurv4QGIS/README.md

 Output Shapefiles

-Starting from the input file, AS4QGIS generates four shapefiles based on the 'shape type' defined in-field on the surveying device.
-These include the following shape types: vertices.shp | All measurement points that do not serve any further function than being vertex points of polylines or polygons. pointdata.shp | '00', '01', '51', '71', '81', '91' polylines.shp | '00', '02', '33', '52', '72', '92'
-polygons.shp | '03', '53', '61', '73', '93'
+Starting from the input file, AS4QGIS Synthesis generates four shapefiles based on the 'shape type' defined in-field on the surveying device.
+These include the following shape types: vertices | All measurement points that do not serve any further function than being vertex points of polylines or polygons. pointdata | '00', '01', '51', '71', '81', '91' polylines | '00', '02', '33', '52', '72', '92' polygons | '03', '53', '61', '73', '93'

 ----------------------------------------------------------------------

-vertices.shp
+vertices

-point-ID | the original ID of the point measurement as entered on the surveying device. x | the x/easting value of the point measurement. y | the y/northing value of the point measurement. z | the z/elevation value of the point measurement. designatio | the 'label/code' of the point measurement as entered on the surveying device.
+point-ID | the original ID of the point measurement as entered on the surveying device. x | the x/easting value of the point measurement. y | the y/northing value of the point measurement. z | the z/elevation value of the point measurement. code | the 'label/code' of the point measurement as entered on the surveying device.
-ID | the identifier of the feature. shptype | the shape type as an integer. maxH | maximum elevation value of a feature. minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the minimal elevation value of a feature. originfile | the file name of the processed 'delimited text'.
+ID | the identifier of the feature. shptype | the shape type as an integer. maxH | maximum elevation value of a feature. minH | minimal elevation value of a feature. maxHtemp | pseudo-date of the maximum elevation value of a feature. minHtemp | pseudo-date of the minimal elevation value of a feature. originfile | the file name of the processed 'delimited text'. of_espg | the epsg of the input_layer.
+IDstring | the identifier of the feature (string) as entered on the surveying device.
+ID_code | A composite identifier consisting of the 'IDstring' and the 'code' attribute fields. code_ID | A composite identifier consisting of the 'code' and the 'IDstring' attribute fields.

 ----------------------------------------------------------------------

-pointdata.shp
+pointdata

-ID | the identifier of the feature. designatio | the 'label/code' of the point measurement as entered on the surveying device. shptype_n | the shape type as a string corresponding to the shape type integer. shptype | the shape type as an integer. point-prop | the property of a plug hole, sample, or find measurement.
+ID | the identifier of the feature. code | the 'label/code' of the point measurement as entered on the surveying device. shptype_n | the shape type as a string corresponding to the shape type integer. shptype | the shape type as an integer. point-prop | the property of a plug hole, sample, or find measurement.